LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 Policies
 ==================

-This section describes RAJA policies for loop kernel execution, scans, sorts, reductions, atomics, etc. Each policy is a type that is passed to a RAJA template method or class to specialize its behavior.
-Typically, the policy indicates which programming model back-end to use and sometimes specifies additional information about the execution pattern, such as number of CUDA threads per thread block, whether execution is synchronous or asynchronous, etc.
+RAJA kernel execution methods take an execution policy type template parameter to specialize execution behavior.
+Typically, the policy indicates which programming model back-end to use and other information about the execution pattern, such as number of CUDA threads per thread block, whether execution is synchronous or asynchronous, etc. This section describes RAJA policies for loop kernel execution, scans, sorts, reductions, atomics, etc. Please detailed examples in :ref:`tutorial-label` for a variety of use cases.

-As RAJA functionality evolves, new policies will be added and some may be redefined and to work in new ways.
+As RAJA functionality evolves, new policies are added and some may be redefined and to work in new ways.

 .. note:: * All RAJA policies are in the namespace ``RAJA``.